Free Confidential Consultation

 Unsolved Crimes

-Colleges and Universities pledge commitment to Title IX for protections of their students.
+Colleges and Universities pledge commitment to Title IX for protection of their students.
 Within Title IX, it explicitly prohibits sexual assault (SA) on campus, but it seems that many have failed to adhere to their commitment.
 There have been some efforts to cut down on sexual assault on campuses, but many times it is towards ill-conceived prevention initiatives which focus more of the victims rather than education for perpetrators.

 Based on history, many colleges and universities have covered up crimes, specifically those regarding sexual assault in order to protect their reputation as well as the perpetrator’s contribution to the university.
 Sometimes perpetrators belong to families or groups that make significant donations or income for the university such as star athletes.

-For example, in 2023, Baylor University settled a seven year federal lawsuit from 2016, that was brought on by 15 women who were involved in a scandal regarding sexual assault by football players.
+For example, in 2023, Baylor University settled a seven-year federal lawsuit from 2016, that was brought on by 15 women who were involved in a scandal regarding sexual assault by football players.
 Under the leadership of Baylor president Ken Starr, over several years, Baylor did little to respond to the many allegations of sexual assault involving 19 of their football players, as well as four gang rapes.
-In fact, championship winning football coach Art Briles and athletic director McCaw worked hard to ensure that these crimes were kept quiet and was not properly reported based on Title IX regulations.
+In fact, championship-winning football coach Art Briles and athletic director McCaw worked hard to ensure that these crimes were kept quiet and was not properly reported based on Title IX regulations.
 All three in leadership roles were fired.
 Within the lawsuit, the women also wanted Baylor University to publicly release their report on how they now address sexual assault claims and victims.

 Impact of False Accusations

-False accusations can be highly detrimental to not only a college student’s academic career, but also their personal life and future career.
+False accusations can be highly detrimental not only to a college student’s academic career, but also their personal life and future career.
 In a college or university, the environment is known to be a place where reputation is held to a high standard.
 A wrongful accusation can lead to suspension, expulsion, scholarship loss, and even social ostracization.
 It is important to understand the college’s disciplinary process as it differs from the state’s legal system.

 For students facing false accusations, it is of utmost importance to seek legal advice from a criminal defense attorney.
 A strong defense strategy involves gathering evidence, securing witness statements, and challenging the credibility of the accuser.
 By being proactive and trying to refute the accusation as soon as possible, students can protect their reputation, and thus protecting their present and future.
 There may be times, where even when their name is cleared, a student may still suffer consequences, including difficulty finding jobs and continuous emotional distress.